Polar Bears Year 6

-Welcome to Hudson's page.
+Welcome to Polar Bears Class.
 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
 Key information about the curriculum can also be found on the Curriculum Overview page.

 Miracle on the Hudson

 At the start of our school year we studied the Hudson River.
 As part of our learning, we headed outside and moved around our playground to re-enact the landing of the plane on the Hudson River.
 On the 15th January 2009, Captain Sullenberger's quick actions saved the lives of 155 passengers and crew.

 On 'Feel Good Friday' we enjoyed designing paper planes and trying to 'land' them on our 'river'.